swisstxt/onduty/README.md

 ### Depedencies

-Ruby 1.9.3 or greater is required to run the application.
+  - Runtime: Ruby 1.9.3 or greater is required.
+  - Database: MongoDB

 Dependencies are managed using bundler (install the bundler gem if you don't have it).